wolberlab/OpenMMDL/docs/simulation_output.rst

 The OpenMMDL Simulation script creates output folders and files during and after the simulation.

 The following list contains an detailed overview of the folders and files:
+The Optional files are highlighted with an *asteriks**

 **Analysis**: A folder that contains RMSD Analysis of the MD Simulation performed with MDAnaylsis: